FRESH STREET CAME BACK IN 2020 FOR A 4TH EDITION!

 A bucolic corner in the urban heart, a bridge between the poetry of country life and the cultural offer of city life, a reflection on the work of a small agricultural producer and that of an independent actor.
 What if, in the era of Covid, it was easier to reach an audience through a food counter at the market than through a theatrical event?
 Can a tomato sauce recipe rival Shakespeare?
 The performance seeks to question the position of the independent artist during the current health crisis starting with a few questions: Artist?
 Work?
 Does the artist work?
 Artist it’s a job?
 The public space?
 The audience?
 No... we should perhaps say “the buyers”!
 What if the buyers were also an audience?
 The beauty will save the world?
 Maybe it's too late for that, but we can still live in dignity!

-Thursday, November 5th from 2:30 to 3:00pm Meet the artist to talk about the concept of his performance and how his idea has been developed into the reflection on relationship with audience, social role of artists and that dignity value undermined by Covid-19 tsunami.
+This session was the opportunity to meet the artist to talk about the concept of his performance and how his idea has been developed into the reflection on relationship with audience, social role of artists and that dignity value undermined by Covid-19 tsunami.

 Speaker: Luigi Ciotta, artist (Italy)